Solar cycle: Effects

-Solar
+Sun

 Surface magnetism

 Sunspots eventually decay, releasing magnetic flux in the photosphere.
 This flux is dispersed and churned by turbulent convection and solar large-scale flows.
 These transport mechanisms lead to the accumulation of magnetized decay products at high solar latitudes, eventually reversing the polarity of the polar fields (notice how the blue and yellow fields reverse in the Hathaway/NASA/MSFC graph above).

 The dipolar component of the solar magnetic field reverses polarity around the time of solar maximum and reaches peak strength at the solar minimum.

 Space

 Spacecraft

 CMEs (coronal mass ejections) produce a radiation flux of high-energy protons, sometimes known as solar cosmic rays.
 These can cause radiation damage to electronics and solar cells in satellites.
 Solar proton events also can cause single-event upset (SEU) events on electronics; at the same, the reduced flux of galactic cosmic radiation during solar maximum decreases the high-energy component of particle flux.

 CME radiation is dangerous to astronauts on a space mission who are outside the shielding produced by the Earth's magnetic field.
 Future mission designs (e.g., for a Mars Mission) therefore incorporate a radiation-shielded "storm shelter" for astronauts to retreat to during such an event.

 Gleißberg developed a CME forecasting method that relies on consecutive cycles.

 The increased irradiance during solar maximum expands the envelope of the Earth's atmosphere, causing low-orbiting space debris to re-enter more quickly.